Santa Maria, Pangasinan: History

+Spanish Colonial Era

 Santa Maria was formerly a barrio of the Municipality of Tayug.

-Santa Maria was founded on January 10, 1855, and was governed by a Captain until 1863.
-In 1864 Santa Maria was incorporated into the municipality of Tayug due to Santa Maria's inability to maintain its financial stability.
-In 1877 the inhabitants of Santa Maria applied for separation, as a distinct municipality, from the municipality of Tayug.
+It was founded on January 10, 1855 as a separate town and was governed by a captain until 1863.
+In 1864, the town was reincorporated into the municipality of Tayug due to its inability to maintain its financial stability.

+In 1877, the inhabitants of Santa Maria again applied for separation as a distinct municipality.
 The application was granted and Santa Maria, again became a town under the governance of Captain Eugenio Vinluan.